Google Apps Vault – Overview

 - Operable on all Windows Operating Systems

 We all are aware that every good thing has some flaws.
-Same goes with Google Apps Vault.
-Despite of all the functionalities, it has some drawbacks like few errors.
+Same goes for Google Apps Vault.
+Despite all the functionalities, it has some drawbacks like few errors.

 - Transient Error: In this case, the backend server is unable to retrieve mails/files.
-Items should be available to export if we search for it latter.
+Items should be available to export if we search for it later.

 - Non-transient Error: This error occurs in message attachments/file has been deleted, cannot be converted to requested format, or is not supported to export.